Hunterzhaoliu/infinity2o_web/README.md

 1. Coursera.org username = `emn1over12@gmail.com` & password = `21xxxxx@ix`

 ```
-Hi ,
+Created a website to help you find someone to take online classes with www.infinity2o.com

-Have you heard about this website called www.infinity2o.com?
-I heard about it from my friend.
-It's suppose to connect people that want to take online classes together.
-I've joined it and it uses an AI to match you with someone else to take online classes with based on your beliefs.
+I love taking online classes from coursera.org and edx.org but I ended up not finishing a lot of them because it was too lonely.
+I created a site www.infinity2o.com to match people with each other based on their beliefs to take online classes together.

-~ Samantha
+~ Q
 ```

 Local development setup: